onflow/flow-go/pkg/language/docs/language.md

 Transactions are structured as such:

-Before the transaction declaration, you can import any necessary local or external types and interfaces that you would like to use, using the `import` keyword, followed by `from`, and then followed by the location.
+Before the transaction declaration, there can be imports of any necessary local or external types and interfaces that are needed, using the `import` keyword, followed by `from`, and then followed by the location.
 If importing a local file's type definition, the location will be the path to the file that has the definition.
-If importing an external type that has been published by another account, you must include that account's `Address`.
+If importing an external type that has been published by another account, that account's `Address` must be included

 Importing an external resource does not move it from the account that holds it.
 It simply imports the type definition so that it can be used within a transaction.